ClDaly2904/contact-book/README.md

     - google auth - the Google authentication library for Python.
 Provides the ability, to authenticate to Google APIs and integrate with HTTP libraries
     - Heroku for deployment and to host the Code Institute mock terminal to run the program

+## Testing

+### Fixed Bugs
+    - Messages being printed to terminal more than once
+        - One of the first bugs I discovered and fixed in my testing phase was to do with the search_workbook function.
+The print out to in the terminal to tell the user that the search was being carried out, and if the contact had been found was being repeated.
+        - After reviewing the code, I found the error inside the search_contact function.
+I had called upon the display_contact function twice - once to deliberately call upon the function, but I had also originally used the return value from the search_workbook function to define the confirmed_contact function, thus running the function again and causing it to print to the terminal twice.
+        - To fix this, I removed the inital line of code where I called the search_workbook function as it was the confirmed_contact variable that was required

 ## Credits